23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Tybee Island

 Spending an extra day or two in Savannah?
 Venture to Tybee Island.
-Located about 30 minutes east of the city, Tybee Island is one of the must-do Savannah day trips.
+Located about 30 minutes east of the city, Tybee Island is one of our favorite Savannah day trips.
 The barrier island and beach town are known for their military fort, museums, and some of the most beautiful sandy beaches near Savannah.

 Start your day trip to Tybee Island at Fort Screven.
 Used in several major wars, the 19th-century fortress is the perfect place for a history lesson with a backdrop of stunning ocean views.